anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/10-jobs.md

     kubectl get jobs

 As you can see there is no job because `kubectl run` doesn't create one.
 It's just a regular Pod.
-If that gets the (methaphorical) job done `kubectl run` is a way to go.
+If that gets the (metaphorical) job done `kubectl run` is a way to go.

 Now proceed with creating a real Job in file `20-simple-job.yaml`: